-Dynamic banner ads are regularly used in marketing retargeting when the customer has viewed a product or added it to their shopping cart but not yet made the purchase.
-These ads can be programmed to remind the consumer of their buying interest.
-Via personalised images and dynamic texts and CTAs, consumers may be targeted more efficiently.
-A data management platform (DMP) is used to supply data directly to the ads servers, producing personalised ads that require no human interference.
+DCOs are regularly used in marketing retargeting ads, when the customer has viewed a product or added it to their shopping cart but not yet made the purchase.
+These ads can be executed in the form of dynamic texts, images, CTAs, or any branding messages to remind the customer of their buying interest.
+A data management platform (DMP) is used to supply data directly to the ads servers, producing efficient, personalised ads that require no human interference.

-Geo-targeting: A geo-targeted campaign can source a user's location from their IP address and use that information to display information unique to their location, whether it be their country, region, city or even more specific.
-This can inform the user for example of specific offers available to them in their local area.
+Geotargeting sources users locations from their IP address and uses it to display information unique to their location, whether it be their country, region, or city.
+This can inform the user of specific offers available in their local area, for example.

-Data feed: A data fed banner will display information sourced from a spreadsheet.
-This spreadsheet can be edited to include up to date information and ensure that all ads are displaying correct information.
-For example a banner for a grocery store may choose to show a banner for discounted cleaning products.
-The percentage discounted and/or the new price is looked up automatically in the spreadsheet and displayed accordingly.
-This is often used as a retargeting campaign to further entice viewers to use their product or service.
-This can also be combined with a geo-targeting campaign to show specific information and spreadsheets can be divided into regions to support this.
+Data fed banners will display information sourced from a spreadsheet.
+This can be edited to include up to date information and ensure that all ads are displaying the correct information.
+For example a banner for a grocery store may choose to showcase a banner for discounted cleaning products.
+The percentage discounted or the new price is looked up automatically in the spreadsheet and displayed accordingly.
+This is often used in retargeting campaigns that entice viewers to use a product or service.
+It can be combined with geo-targeting campaigns to show specific information, with spreadsheets divided into the appropriate regions.

-Complementary ads: Based on data fed to the DCO management, users can be targeted with ads related to recent purchases or views to sites.
-For example, if a user has booked a flight to a holiday destination, dynamic ads can automatically begin to display offers for hotels or activities in this location.
+Based on data fed to the DCO management, users can be targeted with ads related to their browsing history or recent purchases.
+For example, if a user has booked a flight to a holiday destination, dynamic ads can automatically begin to display offers for hotels and activities in this location.